sydspost/Garmin-Connect-Workout-and-Schedule-creator/README.md

 		            granted to professional developers, so getting these values is only possible via reversed engineering.
 So define a workout with the appropiate sport type, step type and/of swimstroke type.
 Export this workout to json format and open the downloaded file in a editor/viewer.
 Determine the appropiate values for sportTypeId, stepTypeId or swimStrokeTypeId or other Id's and coupled workoutType
   apiType:		    definition of the Id type, f.e. sportTypeId or stepTypeId etc.
-  workoutType:	definition of the workoutType, also use reversed engineering to find out the appropiate values
+  workoutType:	definition of the workoutType or excercise, also use reversed engineering to find out the appropiate values
+  category:	category of the excercise, also use reversed engineering to find out the appropiate values
   Description:	Free description, is not used by the workout creator

 **Reversed engeneering a new workout type**